kubos/kubos/docs/windows-dev-environment.rst

 - Go to "Plugins" -> "Plugin Manager" -> "Show Plugin Manager"
 - Under "Available", find "NppFTP".
 Click the box next to it to select it, then select "Install".

-	+ It might prompt you to update the Plugin Manager before installing.
+**Note:** It might prompt you to update the Plugin Manager before installing.
 I would recommend doing this once.
-It will require a restart of Notepad++, and you will have to repeat the above steps.
+It will require a restart of Notepad++, and you will have to repeat all the steps.
 If it prompts again after the first time, select "No" and it should install normally.

 - It should restart Notepad++, and under "Plugins", you should now see "NppFTP" as one of the options.